About This Course

 Depending on the course you are studying, there may be additional course-specific costs that you will be required to meet.
 These fall into three categories:

-- A Levels : in a relevant modern language (no language required for language-beginners' pathway)**.
+A Levels: Relevant modern language preferred (no language required for beginner's language route).
 General Studies and Key Skills not normally accepted.

 *For a full list of accepted Level 3 qualifications, go to www.ucas.com.

 To study for a degree, you’ll be asked for a minimum of UCAS Tariff points.
 For a fuller explanation of the UCAS Tariff Points, please see www.ucas.com.

 We accept students with a wide range of qualifications and backgrounds and consider each application individually.